postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 }
 ```

-Note:

-* The `env.assign` action will return truth on success, false on failure.
+The `env.assign` action will return truth on success, false on failure.
-* `env.assign` cannot be used to create new environments.
-Calls to `_pm` using `env.assign` will fail if the environment doesn’t already exist.
-* `env.assign` will allow assignment to environments created using `env.create` and inline environments from the button embed code.

-### Replacing an existing environment
+### Replace an existing environment

-An entire environment can be replaced using the `env.replace` method.
+Use the `env.replace` method to replace an entire environment:

 ```javascript
 _pm('env.replace', 'environment_name', {key: value})